All Episodes

 That effort has now spilled over here at the FCC where I work.

-There's this far left group that filed a petition asking us to investigate and take action against those broadcasters that continue to cover the president's daily coronavirus briefing and asked us to take action against conservative broadcasters that cover it, including Rush, your friend Mark Levin, Joe Pags.
+There's this far-left group that filed a petition asking us to investigate and take action against those broadcasters that continue to cover the president's daily coronavirus briefing and asked us to take action against conservative broadcasters that cover it, including Rush, your friend Mark Levin, Joe Paggs.

-Somehow, Sean, you escaped their petition this time, but I don't think you're gonna be able to do that.
+Somehow, Sean, you escaped their petition this time, but I don't think you're going to be able to.

-Oh no, I was at the tip of the spear until I actually had to, you know, get my whole team together uh and lay out a timeline telling the truth.
+Oh, no, I was at the tip of the spear until I actually had to get my whole team together and lay out a timeline telling the truth.

 We first had Dr. Fauci on talking about this January 27th.

-Asymptomatic people uh are carrying this virus, they have no idea they have symptoms, and and it might be airborne.
+They have no idea they have symptoms and it might be airborne.

 Those are all the things I was saying in late January and early February.

-Well, we're gonna sue Hannity and Fox News.
+Well, we're going to sue Hannity and Fox News.

 Sue me for what?